ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 6. Link to a demo video showing the execution of the program from 5.2.3.
 7. Link to the program from 5.2.4.
 8. Link to a demo video showing the execution of the program from 5.2.4.
+9. Link to the program from 5.2.5.
+10. Link to a demo video showing the execution of the program from 5.2.5.

 ### 6. Encapsulation